uwgraphics/relaxed_ik_core/README.md

 ```
 ![yumi env box](./screenshots/yumi_env_box.png)

-* The collision meshes auto-generated are incorrect, maybe because of the headpan?
+* The collision meshes auto-generated for Sawyer are incorrect, maybe because of the headpan?
 ```
 The collision file includes nothing other than robot link radius and sample states
 ```